SOSML/SOSML/fallback/README.md

 # MoscowML fallback Docker image

 This folder contains the source code and configuration to build the Docker image for the MoscowML fallback server.

 ## Prerequisites

 You should have Docker installed and the Docker daemon running.
-Download the dependencies via:
+Download and build the dependencies via:
 ```bash
 ./download.sh
 ```